m-Cho1/Minji-portfolio/README.md

-# ajax-project
+# Portfolio

-A dynamic HTML, CSS, and JavaScript solo project.
+A web page showing previous projects and about me